jobs-george/template-flexbox/README.md

-# template-flexbox
+# Template Website

-Flexible website template
+Responsive website template in HTML and CSS.